 Once developed, the simulation model will be converted into a software tool that can be applied to each field site, and used to predict the outcome, identify opportunities and ﬁne tune the engineering.
 Obviously it is a tremendous benefit in both time and money for companies to use the TROVE software for evaluating different configurations, and optimizing design.

 The membrane must be incased in a robust cartridge, designed to allow commercial production of hydrogen in a high pressure, high temperature environment.
-Commercial production of Hygenerators will be a critical part of operationalising HEE technology.
+Commercial production of membrane will be a critical part of operationalizing our process.

 The tubular shape of exchange membranes makes them well-suited to deployment within a wellbore.